At a glance:

 The rainy season begins in June, almost every year.
 But Kathfata Rodeur is coming to South Bengal at the end of July this year.
 There is no chance of rain.

 The rains will run mainly in north Bengal.
-Alipore Meteorological Department sources said that there is a possibility of heavy rains over north Bengal for the next two days.
+Alipore Meteorological Department sources says that there is a possibility of heavy rains over north Bengal for the next two days.
 That means heavy rains are expected to continue till Thursday.

 Causes of rainfall: